 - How do collective modes emerge from the quantized motion of nucleons in the atomic nucleus, and which new modes exist in weakly-bound systems with extreme proton-to-neutron ratios?

 - Where in the universe and how are heavy elements generated?

 These questions are inherently interconnected.
 Especially gaining knowledge on neutron-rich nuclei is a goal of contemporary research, which will enter a new era with FAIR.

-The FSP 212, NuSTAR.de, is embedded into the NUSTAR collaboration, which is supported by BMBF with 9 million Euro in the fiscal years 2012-2015 (see grant catalog of the BMBF with respect to NUSTAR).
-NuSTAR.de allows for the exchange of expert personnel, as well as for the procurement and administration of the 200 thousand Euro as provided by BMBF for this project, which also incorporate the central German NUSTAR common funds of 90 thousand Euro.
-In addition, NuSTAR.de offers the groups an increased visibility within the European landscape, and offers the public information and access to the ongoing works on, and preparations for a future-defining nuclear research program at FAIR.
+The ErUM-FSP-T07, NUSTAR.de, is embedded into the NUSTAR collaboration.
+NuSTAR.de allows for the exchange of expert personnel, as well as for the procurement and administration of federal funds provided by BMBF for this project.
+In addition, NUSTAR.de offers the groups an increased visibility within the European landscape, and offers the public information and access to the ongoing works on, and preparations for a future-defining nuclear research program at FAIR.